With the SNWA for their grass conversion program.

 We have been a licensed, bonded and insured landscaping contractor since 2008.

-A Nevada law goes into effect at the end of 2026 that will outlaw about 31% of the grass in the Las Vegas area.
-As of Juny 7 2021 The SNWA estimates that there is approximately 5,000 acres of nonfunctional turf throughout Southern Nevada.
+A Nevada law outlaws about 31% of the grass in the Las Vegas area.
+As of July 7 2021 The SNWA estimates that there is approximately 5,000 acres of nonfunctional turf throughout Southern Nevada.
 The legislation prohibits the use of Colorado River water to irrigate nonfunctional grass on properties that are not zoned exclusively for single family residences.

 If the only person that uses the grass is pushing a lawn mower, it is probably nonfunctional.
 According to the SNWA it "…is grass that no one uses for sports, picnics or other recreational activities.
 Some areas of nonfunctional turf are simply narrow strips grass bordering parking lots, walkways, and sidewalks.”
 They can show up at office parks, commercial properties, within Homeowner Associations and at multifamily properties.